tapesonthefloor/wordpress-to-markdown/README.md

 This script uses the standard exported XML file from WordPress, and creates a folder/file structure that contains all of the blog posts, converted to markdown format.
 It will also download all of the images.

+## tapesonthefloor fork

+This script is being modified to export posts in a format expected by basic [Gatsby](https://github.com/gatsbyjs/gatsby) installs.

 Instructions for exporting your information from WordPress [can be found here](http://en.support.wordpress.com/export/).

 The folder structure was designed after my blog.
 I like the structure because it groups the files for the post with the post itself.
 If you want a different format, you'll need to modify the script.